XiaoMutt/palpable/README.md

 small asynchronous task server and would not like to go through the complication of setting up rabbitmq and Celery, Palpable is the choice.

+Palpable uses Clients to submit Tasks to a Server which manages several Workers.
+A Task is constructed given a Procedure which defines what should be done in a task.
+Each Task has a unique task_id for querying.

 ATTENTION: each task is run in a Process.
 If the task is easy, e.g. calculating the square root of a number, then using Palpable to calculate the square root of 1000 numbers will be way slower than directly calculating it, due to the overhead of Process creation, monitoring, communication, and decommission.
+Therefore, palpable is suitable for heavy tasks

 ## Install